raul23/nlp/README.rst

   (i.e. not part of the corpus) exceeds a threshold, then the text is English.
 Otherwise, it is non-English.
 It is thus a simple binary classifier.
 Its application might be limited but depending on your use case, it might actually do the job.

-  Running time: ~ 1.6 second
+  Running time: ~ 0.2 second per text
 - The `second method <#method-2-identify-text-language-with-nltk-classify-textcat>`_ uses the ``textcat`` classifier from ``nltk`` to determine the text language.
 It is the slowest method for identifiying the language of a given text but it supports many languages (`255 <https://arxiv.org/pdf/1801.07779.pdf>`_), unlike the first method which can only tell if a text is English or not.
 It returns the language of a given text as a language code in *ISO 639-3*.

-  Running time: ~ 21 seconds
+  Running time: ~ 2.6 seconds per text
 - The `third method <#method-3-identify-text-language-with-langdetect>`_ uses
   ``langdetect`` to determine the text language.
 It is the second quickest method for identifiying the language of a given text. ``langdetect`` supports `55 languages <https://pypi.org/project/langdetect/>`_ and it returns the language of a given text as a language code in *ISO 639-1*.

-  Running time: ~ 0.6 second
+  Running time: ~ 0.08 second per text
 - The `fourth method <#method-4-identify-text-language-with-cld-2>`_ uses
   `Compact Langauge Detect 2 (CLD-2) <https://github.com/aboSamoor/pycld2>`_ to determine the text language.
 It is the quickest of all the methods tested: it is almost instantaneous.
 Unlike all the other methods, it is able to identify multiple languages in a text.
 For each language detected, it returns a tuple containing among other things the language full name and the language code in *ISO 639-1* (`over 165 languages supported by CLD-2 <https://github.com/aboSamoor/pycld2>`_).

-  Running time: ~ 0.0 second
+  Running time: ~ 0.0 second per text
 - The `fifth method <#method-5-identify-text-language-with-langid>`_ uses
   ``langid`` to determine the text language.
 It is the third quickest method for identifiying the language of a given text. ``langid`` supports
   `97 languages <https://github.com/saffsd/langid.py>`_ and it returns the language of a given text as a language code in *ISO 639-1*.

-  Running time: ~ 2.8 seconds
+  Running time: ~ 0.003 second per text

 `:star:`

+   - The running time is based on the `eight Wikipedia texts tested <>`_ (78 words per text on average)
    - The Python script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.
    - The script ``detect_lang.py`` only imports the third-party libraries/modules necessary for the choosen method, e.g. if you choose the `first method <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_,